Try It Out: Easily Import Segment Historical Data with a CSV

 That’s all.
 Marketing technology can be that simple.

-Back-end Specs of This Segment CSV Import Tool
+Back-end Specs for the Segment CSV Uploader

 If you’re a dev and want to know how our tool works on the back-end, or if you’re just curious about what the tool does behind the scenes, this list is for you.

-- More than 10k rows of bulk data can be handled by the tool at once.
+- More than 10k rows of bulk CSV data can be handled by the tool at once.
 We’ve worked on stability as a core quality.

 - All of the front-end, the web interface, happens on our site.
 Namely on this very page.